moodle-an-hochschulen/moodle-local_staticpage/README.md

 Requirements
 ============
-This plugin requires Moodle 2.3+
+This plugin requires Moodle 2.4+

 Changes
 =======
-2013-01-21 - Fix a flaw in README file regarding filename examples 2013-01-21 - Fix a flaw in README file regarding Apache mod_rewrite 2013-01-21 - Migrate plugin settings from config.php to a settings page within Moodle
+2013-02-18 - Check compatibility for Moodle 2.4, fix language string names to comply with language string name convention 2013-01-21 - Fix a flaw in README file regarding filename examples 2013-01-21 - Fix a flaw in README file regarding Apache mod_rewrite 2013-01-21 - Migrate plugin settings from config.php to a settings page within Moodle